AVR-LibC 2.3.0

 Linker Map Files

 avr-objdump is very useful, but sometimes it's necessary to see information about the link that can only be generated by the linker.
 A map file contains this information.
 A map file is useful for monitoring the sizes of your code and data.
 It also shows where modules are loaded and which modules were loaded from libraries.
 It is yet another view of your application.
 To get a map file, I usually add -Wl,-Map,demo.map to my link command.
 Relink the application using the following command to generate demo.map (a portion of which is shown below).
+The linker will create a map file even in the case when some memory region overflows and the linker fails with an error.
+So you can collect valuable information about the cause of the overflow.

-$ avr-gcc -g -mmcu=atmega8 -Wl,-Map,demo.map -o demo.elf demo.o
+$ avr-gcc -g -mmcu=atmega328p -Wl,-Map,demo.map -mrelax -o demo.elf demo.o

 Some points of interest in the demo.map file are: